twitter/finatra/finatra/finatra-jackson/README.md

 # Summary
 finatra-jackson is a library integrating jackson, scala, and guice.

-# Summary
-finatra-jackson is a library integrating jackson, scala, and guice.

 # Features
 * Usable outside of finatra
 * FinatraObjectMapper which provides additional Scala friendly methods not found in ScalaObjectMapper.